pfertyk/blog/content/pages/about.md

 I'm a software developer from Poznań, Poland.
 I work mostly with Python, but I used to tamper with Java and C++.
-I'm a huge fan of automated tests, open source,refactoring, and removing third party services from my life.
+I'm a huge fan of automated tests, open source, refactoring, and removing third party services from my life.

 ## Career highlights: